Mapping Wild Land Areas

-- Phase I mapped the relative wildness for all of Scotland, using four physical attributes: perceived naturalness, rugged or challenging terrain, remoteness from public roads, and visible lack of built development and other modern artefacts.
+- Phase I applied GIS analysis to map the relative wildness of all of Scotland, using four physical attributes: perceived naturalness, rugged or challenging terrain, remoteness from public mechanised access, and visible lack of built development and other modern artefacts.

 - Phase II analysed the data to identify the largest and most wild areas (producing a long list of possible areas of wild land).

-- Phase III used informed judgement to select areas of wild land character, and draw provisional boundaries.
+- Phase III used informed judgement to select wild land, and define their extent.

 Wildness is a quality experienced by people when visiting places of a certain character.
 Measuring wildness is inherently difficult, as people respond differently according to their personal experience and their expectations of a place.
-However, we consider wildness depends on four physical attributes being present, which can be measured and mapped (note - there is some loss of detail in the low resolution maps).
+However, we consider wildness depends on four physical attributes being present, which can be measured and mapped (standard and colour defective vision versions of the maps can be downloaded below).

-- The perceived naturalness of the land cover (January 2013) - high resolution map 10.5 Mb , low resolution map 2Mb
+- The perceived naturalness of the land cover (2.6 Mb) ;

-- The ruggedness of the terrain which is therefore challenging to cross (February 2012) - high resolution map 5.4Mb , low resolution map 1.5Mb
+- The ruggedness of the terrain (3.1 Mb) which is therefore challenging to cross;

-- The visible lack of buildings, roads, pylons and other modern artefacts (February 2012) - high resolution map 11Mb , low resolution map 2Mb
+- The visible lack of buildings, roads, pylons and other modern artefact (3.5 Mb) ;

-Phase II and III - How have we identified areas of wild land character?
+Phase II and III - How have we identified wild land areas

 Phase II analysed the scores of relative wildness identified in Phase I, to determine distinct classes of wildness using a statistical technique called 'natural breaks'.
 The largest areas with the classes of the highest scores were identified.

 Phase III applied informed judgement to confirm which of the areas identified by Phase II merited selection as an area of wild land character.
 This took account of the known limitations with the GIS analysis, such as structures consented or built since the analysis was undertaken.
-Provisional boundaries were identified, encompassing contiguous blocks of land of the highest wildness.
+Areas were defined to encompass contiguous blocks of land of the highest wildness.

-The methodology provides a more detailed explanation of the analysis.
-14 maps derived from this analysis and provided to the Scottish Government can be viewed from this table .
-The areas identified and selected by Phase III can be downloaded from the SNHi Natural Spaces web page.
+The Wild Land Areas identified and selected by Phase III can be downloaded from the SNHi Natural Spaces web page.